 MilTax and the Armed Forces Tax Council

 The Armed Forces Tax Council, part of the IRS-funded VITA program, offers free tax help for military personnel.
-It specially trains volunteers in tax issues that military members frequently encounter.
+It especially trains volunteers in tax issues that military members frequently encounter.

 MilTax is a Department of Defense program that provides free tax software from H&R Block as well as financial and legal resources and other help to military personnel and military families.
 You can also speak to a tax adviser at no cost by calling the Military OneSource Tax Hotline at 800-730-3802.